sebhildebrandt/systeminformation/README.md

 > **Upcoming Version 6**
 >
+> The upcoming version 6 of this package (written completely in typescript) will
-> With a lot of new features, improvements and a cleaned up API where will also
+> come with a lot of new features and improvements.
+I also cleaned up the API so
-> be some breaking changes.
-We will release the first beta soon.
+> there will also be some breaking changes.
+I will release the first beta soon.

 ## Please support this project ... ☕️